ivov/nodebuilder/README.md

 2. Run `npm run generate`
 3. Inspect `src/output`

+For a full description of how to describe an API in YAML, refer to [this explanation](https://github.com/ivov/nodebuilder/blob/main/docs/yaml-mapping.md).

 For a full example of an API description in YAML, refer to [`copper.yaml`](https://github.com/ivov/nodebuilder/blob/main/src/input/yaml/copper.yaml).

-For a full description of how to describe an API in YAML, refer to [this explanation](https://github.com/ivov/nodebuilder/blob/main/docs/nodebuilder-yaml.md).

 ## Author